Plaquette-triplon analysis of magnetic disorder and order in a trimerized spin-1 Kagom\'e antiferromagnet: Summary

 \section{Summary}

 We now conclude by summarizing the main points.
-Motivated by the current interests in the spin-1 Kagom\'e quantum antiferromagnets, we have studied a spin-1 Heisenberg model, the $\Hhat$ of Eq.~(\ref{eq:H}), on trimerized Kagom\'e lattice (see Fig.~\ref{fig:TKagome}).
-The $\Hhat$ is a problem of coupled antiferromagnetic triangles (trimers), which in the absence of inter-triangle couplings, $J^\prime$ and $J^{\prime\prime}$, trivially realizes the exact TS (trimerized singlet) ground state with zero local magnetic moments and a finite energy gap to triplet excitations.
+Motivated by the current research on spin-1 Kagom\'e quantum antiferromagnets, we have studied a spin-1 Heisenberg model, the $\Hhat$ of Eq.~(\ref{eq:H}), on trimerized Kagom\'e lattice (see Fig.~\ref{fig:TKagome}).
+The $\Hhat$ is a problem of coupled antiferromagnetic triangles (with intra-triangle interaction $J=1$), which in the absence of inter-triangle couplings, $J^\prime$ and $J^{\prime\prime}$, trivially realizes the exact TS (trimerized singlet) ground state with zero local magnetic moments and a finite energy gap to triplet excitations.
 Here, we have studied the stability of this TS ground state, and its transition to ordered phases, as a function of $J^\prime$ and $J^{\prime\prime}$.
-This we have done by deriving a bosonic plaquette-operator representation for spin-1 operators in terms of the singlet and triplet eigenstates of a triangle [see Eqs.~(\ref{eq:rep}) and the Appendices~\ref{sec:triangle} and~\ref{sec:rep}], and then writing an effective triplon model, $\Hhat_t$ of Eq.~(\ref{eq:H-trip}), for the $\Hhat$ with reference to the TS state.
+This we have done by deriving a bosonic plaquette-operator representation for spin-1 operators in terms of the singlet and triplet eigenstates of a triangle [see Eqs.~(\ref{eq:rep}) and the Appendices], and then writing an effective triplon model, $\Hhat_t$ of Eq.~(\ref{eq:H-trip}), for the $\Hhat$ with reference to the TS state.
 The notable outcomes of this triplon analysis are as follows.